jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 ## ELB Security Groups

-- We may attach security groups (remember - Firewall) to ELB to how it should handle inbound/outbound traffics.
+- Security groups can be attached to ELBs to handle inbound/outbound traffics.

 - For example, ELB may want to be able to receive HTTP/HTTPS traffic from anywhere.
 To do this, we would add two rules enabling TCP port 80/443 from source anywhere to the security group; then attach the security group to the Load Balancer.

-- Also, you may restrict the EC2 instance to recieve HTTP traffic from ELB only.
+- You may restrict the EC2 instance to recieve HTTP traffic from ELB only.
     This is also done with security group, where we will change the source to ELB.

-## ELB+
+## ELB Summarized

 - ELBs can scale but not instantaneously - need to contact AWS for a warm-up.

 - Error Codes:
     - 4xx client induced errors.
     - 5xx app induced errors.